dandelany/cydtt/README.md

 ## Installation

+1. On the command line, `cd` to the parent directory where you want to save the code
-1. On the command line, run `git clone https://github.com/dandelany/cydtt.git` (this will create your `cydtt` install folder)
+2. run `git clone https://github.com/dandelany/cydtt.git` (this will create your `cydtt` install folder)
 2. Open the URL `chrome://extensions/` in a new tab in Chrome
 3. Ensure that "Developer Mode" is turned on (checkbox in upper right)
 4. Click "Load unpacked extension"
-5. Navigate into the `cydtt` folder created by step 1
+5. Navigate into the `cydtt` folder created by step 2
 6. Click "Select" to load the extension

 ## Updating